 If you are looking to save some money while planning your all-inclusive vacation in Bayahibe, you can continue reading here where I am explaining how to save money during your holiday in the Dominican Republic.
 And if you are wondering about pricing, you can check this post about the prices in Punta Cana, which mostly applies to Bayahibe as well.

 You can also find articles here on Punta Cana Travel Blog about additional destinations in the Dominican Republic.
 Thus if you like to continue your trip to the capital city, check out the best things to do in Santo Domingo and 10 reasons why to visit the Colonial Zone.
-If you are planning to rent a car, you shouldn’t miss reading my road-trip ideas, among them a 1-week itinerary to the Central Mountain Range and a multi-day road-trip itinerary to Samaná.
+If you are planning to book a car hire in the Dominican Republic, you shouldn’t miss reading my road trip ideas for the Dominican Republic, among them a 1-week itinerary to the Central Mountain Range and a multi-day road-trip itinerary to Samaná.

 For whatever option you decide, make sure to stop by in Bayahibe and enjoy your holiday in the Dominican Republic.